 In broad strokes, the service does fundamentally the same thing as the other cloud-based image optimization services.
 They use the same core scripts to extract extraneous information from image files, with your images being sent from your server to the cloud service, crunched, and then the smaller, optimized versions are sent back to your server to replace the pre-optimized versions.
 And it can be set up to be automated, so it happens in the background whenever you upload new images to your WordPress site.

 It’s compatible with the usual JPG, PNG, and GIF formats.
-It is also one of the few optimization options that works with PDFs.
+It is also one of the few optimization options to work with PDFs.

 Both lossy and lossless compression are available (as is no compression, if you like), and the maximum filesize for each image is 30MB, which is higher than many of the other options.